stac-extensions/osc/README.md

 #### osc:type

-The type of this collection, as either `"Project"` if it is a project collection or `"Product"`.
+The type of this collection, as either `"project"` if it is a project collection or `"product"`.
 This field then defines what other fields are allowed.

 #### osc:name